- 6 Year Update Jack’s Hip Resurfacing with Dr. Clarke 2010

 My procedure went through without a hitch and I am now an official hippy!

 On the day of surgery- the 19th

 Checked in around ten.
 Was supposed to be there at ten thirty.
 The tool me back in no time and started getting me ready.
 My procedure was scheduled for twelve thirty but Dr. Clarke was running early.
-I had a consult with the anesthesiologist … Read the rest
+I had a consult with the anesthesiologist who gave me the option … Read the rest

 Justermeister’s Bilateral Hip Resurfacing with Dr. Clarke 2013

 May 4, 2013

 This is my first post after months of research on this website.
 As a matter of fact – I found my second opinion – and my surgeon from this website.
 Dr. Clarke.

 A little back story on me – and my unique situation, I feel that others can gain from hearing my story due to my circumstances – so ill do the best I can to write this all … Read the rest

 Date of surgery: Wednesday March 17th 2010 (My 49th birthday)

 Check in Community General Hospital at 8:30 AM